 You should consider carefully the following information about the risks described below, together with the other information contained in this Quarterly Report and in our other public filings in evaluating our business.
-The risk factors set forth below that are marked with an asterisk () contain changes to the similarly titled risk factor included in Item 1A to our Annual Report.
+The risk factors set forth below that are marked with an asterisk () did not appear as separate risk factors in, or contain changes to the similarly titled risk factor included in, Item 1A to our Annual Report.
 If any of the following risks actually occurs, our business, financial condition, results of operations, and future growth prospects would likely be materially and adversely affected.
 In these circumstances, the market price of our common stock would likely decline.